uabrc/uabrc.github.io/docs/workflow_solutions/creating_sandbox_apps.md

 <!-- markdownlint-disable MD046 -->
 !!! note
-    This is a one time setup, and would not need to be repeated for subsequent apps you would like to create.
+    This is a one time setup, and will not need to be repeated for subsequent apps you would like to create.
 <!-- markdownlint-enable MD046 -->

 Create a dev folder in your `$USER/ondemand` folder by following these steps: